23 Jan Everything You Need to Know About Timber Screens

 Even the loveliest timber screen will neither last nor look its best without a proper finish!
 You can use any of these five finishing options on your screen as the final step.

-Installing a screen made of rich teak, kempas, or merbau?
+Installing a timber screen made of rich teak, kempas, or merbau?
 Let the natural colours and grains of your timber screen shine through with an oil finish.
 Oils penetrate into the timber, sealing and protecting it without changing its look too much.
 It can also enhance the material’s natural colour.

 Want to play with the colour of your timber screen?
 Go for a stain, which will be more pigmented than a decking oil.
 The pigment in stains can grant protection against UV rays, keeping your timber screen from greying easily.
 Just remember to add a coat of varnish on top.